whoami546/challenge-for-beginners-/README.md

 # About the challenge
 + You guys will learn some thing in Linux file inheritance
 + You guys will also learn about how a process is being handled by Linux

+### end goal of the challenge
+Exploit the vulnerability of you can.